Using Raw Goods

 - Click ‘Add a Raw Good’ to begin.

-- Enter a Quantity and search to select a Raw Good.
+- Enter a 'Quantity' and search for a Raw Good to attach.

-- Click ‘OK’ to confirm the new Raw Good.
+- Click ‘OK’ to confirm attaching the new Raw Good.

 Tracking Raw Goods